stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 used, as specified in the PSyclone config file (`r_def` for real, `i_def` for integer and `l_def` for logical).

-Supported precisions for scalars are `r_def` and `r_solver` for real data, `i_def` for integer data and `l_def` for logical data.
+Supported precisions for scalars are `r_def`, `r_solver` and `r_tran`
+for real data, `i_def` for integer data and `l_def` for logical data.
 If an unsupported scalar precision is found then PSyclone will abort with a message that indicates the problem.

 LMA Operators
 +++++++++++++